Kylian Mbappé

-Mbappé finished in third place for the 2023 Ballon d'Or and was runner-up for the 2022 The Best FIFA Men's Player award.
-He was named to the FIFA FIFPro World11 in 2018, 2019, 2022, 2023, 2024 and 2025, the UEFA Team of the Year in 2018 and the UEFA Champions League Squad of the Season in 2016–17, 2019–20, 2020–21 and 2021–22.
-He was awarded the Golden Boy in 2017, the Kopa Trophy in 2018, and was shortlisted for the Laureus World Sportsman of the Year in 2019 and 2023.
-Mbappé has been named Ligue 1 Player of the Year a record five times, and has finished as the Ligue 1 top scorer for a record six seasons; in the 2021–22 season, he became the first player to finish as both Ligue 1 top scorer and top assist provider.
-Mbappé was named as one of the Times 100 most influential people in the world in 2023 and was listed by Forbes as one of the world's ten highest-paid athletes in 2023 and 2024.
+Mbappé finished as runner-up for The Best FIFA Men's Player in 2022 and finished third in voting for the 2023 Ballon d'Or.
+WhoScored rated him as Europe's best-performing player in 2021–22.
+He has been the UEFA Champions League top scorer in a season twice and was awarded IFFHS World's Best Top Goal Scorer twice.
+He has been named in the FIFPRO World 11 six times and the IFFHS Men's World Team five times.
+He was awarded the Golden Boy in 2017 and the Kopa Trophy in 2018.
+During the 2021–22 season, he became the first player to finish as both the Ligue 1 top scorer and the top assist provider.
+Mbappé was named one of Time's 100 most influential people in the world in 2023 and was listed by Forbes as one of the world's ten highest-paid athletes in 2023 and 2024.